Insitec systems provides continuous online analysis of particle size analysis, ensuring economical, efficient monitoring of industrial processes.

-Solutions range from tools that can run reliably and unattended, to systems that provide information on several key attributes in a single analysis such as particle size, shape, and chemical identity or molecular weight, size and concentration.
+Solutions range from tools that can run reliably and unattended, to systems that provide information on several key attributes in a single analysis such as particle size, shape, chemical identity, molecular weight, size, and concentration.

 Molecule discovery tools